 CBA Seniors may enroll in a variety of approved courses through an online learning platform.
 Online learning allows students to prepare for college by experiencing an additional course in a potential area of study that is not offered in a traditional in-person format.
-These courses are taught by certified teachers, and monitored by an online learning specialist at BOCES and the CBA Assistant Principal of Academic Affairs.
+These courses are taught by certified teachers, and monitored by an online learning specialist at BOCES and the Dean of the 11th and 12th grades.
 Students may only take an online course as their third elective in their senior year.
-Online courses and course averages are listed on the transcript, but the grade is NOT included in the GPA calculation.
+Online courses and course averages are listed on the transcript as a transfer course, but the grade is NOT included in the GPA calculation.
+Grades for these courses will not be reflected on CBA's report cards, however, BOCES progress reports, including marking period, semester, and final grades will be shared with students and parents.